xbeat/Machine-Learning/README.md

 Introduction to Double and Triple Integrals in Machine Learning and AI

 Double and triple integrals are mathematical tools used in Machine Learning and AI to solve complex problems involving multiple variables.
 They are particularly useful in calculating multidimensional integrals, which arise in various applications such as image processing, computer vision, and optimization algorithms.
 In this slideshow, we will explore the concepts and applications of double and triple integrals in the context of Machine Learning and AI using Python.

+## Direct Preference Optimization in Machine Learning with Python

+Introduction to Direct Preference Optimization (DPO)

+Direct Preference Optimization is a novel approach in machine learning that aims to improve model performance by directly optimizing for human preferences.
+Unlike traditional methods that rely on predefined loss functions, DPO leverages human feedback to guide the learning process.

 ## Exploring GRU and LSTM in Python for Sequence Modeling